 For any programming language, working memory is a vital resource.
 So it’s crucial to have a better understanding of its management.

 Let us discuss them in more detail.

-The JVM memory model explains the interaction of threads in the Java programming language through memory.
-Together with single-threaded code execution, it also provides brief interpretations of the Java programming language.
+The Java memory model describes how threads in the Java programming language interact through memory.
 JVM memory structure has different areas where the objects of the programs reside.

 JVM Memory Is Divided Into Multiple Parts: